dzemilmanic/Arduino-projects/control_leds/README.md

 ## Circuit Diagram

-- Connect each LED to a digital pin through a resistor.
+- Connect each LED to a digital pin through a 220Ω resistor.
-- Connect each button to a digital pin and use a pull-down resistor for stable input.
+- Connect each button to a digital pin and use a 10kΩ pull-down resistor for stable input.

 ## Code

-The Arduino sketch is included in the `memory_game.ino` file in this repository.
+The Arduino sketch is included in the `control_leds.ino` file in this repository.
 Upload it to your Arduino board to start playing.

 ## Demo Video
 Check out the gameplay demo below:

 [![Watch the video](https://img.youtube.com/vi/_aMglHOKeqo/0.jpg)](https://www.youtube.com/shorts/_aMglHOKeqo)

 ## How to Play